stakeworld/stakeworld-treasury/Q4-maintenance.md

 The website is SEO friendly, findable in google searches and slowly increasing in rank.

 ## Future
-We will continue with this service and are [exploring](https://github.com/polkadot-js/apps/pull/8227) setting up [https://stakeworld.nl/docs/rpc](public RPC node's for kusama and polkadot).
+We will continue with this service and are [exploring](https://github.com/polkadot-js/apps/pull/8227) setting up [public RPC node's for kusama and polkadot](https://stakeworld.nl/docs/rpc).

 ## Financial